Crunch-io/ta-da/content/dev/features/new-permissions-september-2019.md

 When viewing folder members, you will not only see everyone who has access to this folder, you will also see any users who have access to *anything* within this folder.
 Users who have access to some, but not all, folder contents (or who have non-uniform access) will show up as having **Mixed** access.
 You can change this to **Viewer** or **Editor** to grant that user uniform access to this folder and all its contents (including subfolders).

-For more information about permissions, see LINK TBD AFTER GURU PAGE IS PUBLISHED.
+For more information about permissions, see [Managing Permissions on Folders and Datasets]http://support.crunch.io/articles/iozMAKdT/Managing-Permissions-on-Folders-and-Datasets.